shrikrishna-ghorpade/Realm-Simplified/README.md

 ### Customize for your use

-#### Step 1:-Create Entity and attribute as per your application need.
+#### Step 1:-Create Entity and attribute as per your application's need.

 ```
 @RealmClass